-To learn more about this, speak to a Scottsdale felony DUI attorney today.
+To learn more about this, speak to a Scottsdale DUI charges attorney today.

-A DUI charge on your record affects more than just your driving privileges.
-If you work with children as a teacher, work as a health care professional, or have a job that requires you to receive security clearances, you may lose your job because of a DUI charge.
+A DUI or DWI charge on your record affects more than just your driving privileges.
+If you work with children as a teacher, work as a health care professional, or have a job that requires you to receive security clearances, you may lose your job because of a criminal charge.
 If you are a truck driver or a delivery person, you may lose your job as well.